tahneeames/microarthropod/README.md

 R code available for full data in main
 Tab-delimited data and metadata files can be found in the all_data branch graphics can be found in the allData_figures branch
+    >includes
+           -  accumulation curves (spac) for each factorial
+           -  figure 2 (boxplot) with caption
+           -  figure 3 (NMDS ordination) with caption

 Preliminary data files and code can be found in the entsoc2020 branch